 Pick a reputable broadcast email vendor.
 You simply cannot deliver a bulk list of emails from a personal email account.
 Personal email systems are not set up for queuing and metering your send requests.
 A personal email system also won't likely have many of the required authentication systems in place such as; SPF records, DNS (A) records, an IP address with a stable reputation, and many more.

 Avoid ‘unlimited’ email plans.
 Just sending thousands of emails is not complex.
 But doing all the things that are required to help you deliver emails to your supporters’ inbox is not simple at all.
 Choosing an email vendor that offers a great-sounding unlimited emails is usually the surest way to deliver a bunch of emails to the bulk/junk folder.

 This post was designed for political campaigns and, as such, is designed as a quick start to the subject matter.
 For more info on our approach to blog content, check out our Welcome Message: Scope and Intent.
-If you want to know a LOT more about deliverability, there are some great resources.
-One we recomend is Return Path's Deliverability Guide.
+If you want to know more about deliverability, there are some great resources.
+One we recommend is Return Path's Deliverability Guide.